-Criterion #9: Will the project eliminate existing or potential sources of contamination within a 5-mile radius of a drinking water source location?
+Criterion #9: Will the project eliminate existing or potential sources of contamination within 5-miles upstream of a drinking water source location?

 This question considers the importance of protecting drinking water supplies from potential contaminant sources.

 Criterion #10: Will the project eliminate failing on-site septic tanks or straight pipes?
 This question considers the importance of protecting groundwater and surface water quality from potential contaminant sources.